veaba/tensorflow-docs/docs/tf.compat/v1/gfile/ListDirectory.md

 ```
 The list is in arbitrary order.
 It does not contain the special entries "." and "..".
 #### Args:
-- dirname: string, path to a directory
+- `dirname`: string, path to a directory
 #### Returns:
 [filename1, filename2, ... filenameN] as strings
 #### Raises: